W-algebras, Gaussian Free Fields and $\mathfrak{g}$-Dotsenko-Fateev integrals: Introduction

 The above Ward identities are general constraints put on a theory that enjoys a symmetry prescribed by $W$-algebras.
-There are however additional restrictions stemming from the particular representation of the $W$-algebra that we are working with.
-The free-field representation considered in this document does indeed enjoy some additional features such as the existence of \textit{singular vectors}, which correspond in our setting to non-trivial linear relations between descendants $\W s_{-\lambda}V_\alpha$, where $s-1$ ranges over the exponents of $\g$ and with $\norm{\lambda}$ fixed.
-Being able to compute explicit expressions for these singular vectors thus provides additional constraints on correlation functions containing such descendant fields.
-And under suitable assumptions this allows to show that certain correlation functions are solutions of Fuchsian differential equations.
+There are however additional restrictions stemming from the particular representation of the $W$-algebra under consideration.
+For the free-field representation considered in this document such constraints are prescribed by the existence of \textit{singular vectors}.
+These are non-trivial linear relations between descendants $\W {s}_{-\lambda}V_\alpha$ for $s$ ranging over the spins of $\g$ and with $\norm{\lambda}$ fixed.
+The computation of explicit expressions for these singular vectors thus provides additional constraints on correlation functions containing such descendant fields.
+And under suitable assumptions this gives rise to Fuchsian differential equation for certain correlation functions.

-This method has been worked out in the study of two-dimensional CFTs where representation theory of Virasoro algebra is underlying the fact that certain four-point correlation functions of Liouville theory are solutions of an hypergeometric equation~\cite{KRV_loc}.
-As for $W$-symmetry, it is predicted in the physics literature~\cite{FaLi1} that in the $\g=A_n$ case a family of four-point correlation functions solves an hypergeometric differential equation of order $n+1$, a statement rigorously worked out in the $\g=A_2$ case in~\cite{Toda_OPEWV,Toda_correl2}.
+This method led to the computation of the structure constants for the Liouville and the $\g=\sl_3$ Toda CFTs.
+Beyond these cases, it is predicted~\cite{FaLi1} that in the $\g=A_n$ case a family of four-point correlation functions solves an hypergeometric differential equation of order $n+1$.